johnfedoruk/bangular/aio/content/guide/bootstrapping.md

 <hr />

 An NgModule describes how the application parts fit together.
-Every application has at least one Angular module, the _root_ module that you bootstrap to launch the application.
+Every application has at least one Bangular module, the _root_ module that you bootstrap to launch the application.
 By convention, it is usually called `AppModule`.